 PHP 5 vs PHP 7 and PHP 8

 Like other programming languages, there are different versions of PHP that you can use.
-PHP 5, 7.0, 7.1, 7.2, 7.3, and 7.4 are older versions of PHP that is nearing its end of life.
-PHP 5.6, the most recent PHP 5 version, no longer receives active support, and will cease receiving security support starting in 2019.
+PHP 5, 7.0, 7.1, 7.2, 7.3, and 7.4 are older versions of PHP that have reached their end of life.
+This means they will no longer receive active support, and have ceased receiving security support.

 You can even change PHP versions with a single click.
 All you need to do is log into your MyKinsta dashboard and select the relevant WordPress website.